chocolatey/choco-wiki/Installation.md

 1. Create a user environment variable named ```ChocolateyInstall``` and set it to the folder you want chocolatey to install to prior to installation.
 1. Create the folder manually.
+1. If you have already installed

+  * Follow the above steps.
+  * Install chocolatey again.
+  * Copy over the items from the old install directory.
-1. If you have already installed - follow the above steps.
-Install chocolatey again.
-Then copy over the items, and in the bin folder you will need to update links.
+  * In the bin folder you will need to update links on nearly EVERY item here.
 Grep is a great tool for doing that wholesale.
+  * Delete your old install directory.

 ## PowerShell
 This is the easiest method.
 Open a powershell command line and paste in the following and press &lt;Enter&gt;: